teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

 ---
-title: strategy execution
+title: repeating tasks
-slug: strategy-execution
+slug: repeating-tasks
 seo_title: strategy execution wins as bottom up engagement
 seo_description: Strategy execution has been top down and broken for years, it is time we fixed this.
 Strategy execution is easier to achieve as an interactive strategy